Crab apples are tiny fruits that grow on trees and resemble bigger apples.

 You may have encountered them in orchards, as well as in decor that features dried blossoms or fruits on branches in vases or wreaths.

 Since they look just like apples, you may wonder whether they’re edible.

 This article reviews whether you can eat crab apples.

-Crab apples are essentially immature apples.
-Like bigger apples, they’re members of the Malus genus.
-Some apple trees were simply bred to produce larger fruit (
+Crab apples are small, decorative wild apples.
+Like domesticated eating apples, they’re members of the Malus genus.
+Eating apples were simply bred to produce larger, sweeter fruit (

 A common misconception is that crab apples are toxic.
 This is not the case, as long as you don’t eat the core and seeds, just like with bigger apples, they’re perfectly edible.

 A good rule of thumb is that if the fruit is less than 2 inches (5 cm) in diameter, it’s considered a crab apple.
 Those bigger than that are simply called apples.

 While the apples you find at the supermarket may come in a range of shades, crab apples are typically yellow-green.
 That said, some are a vibrant red, which may lead some to mistake them for cherries.

 The only way to know is to cut the fruit open.
 If it has a core and seeds —and not a pit — it’s a crab apple.